davidbroadwater/udacity-mlnd-capstone-submission/README.md

 ### Packages/Software

-All code was writting in a Jupyter notebook running Python 3.7.
+All code was written in a Jupyter notebook running Python 3.7.
 A list of the libraries and packages is provided below, along with links for the less well known packages.
 All packages listed can be installed via pip.
 Note that n_jobs has been set to `-1` (max number available) in most cases.
 On my 2012 4-core iMac, the entire notebook takes a couple hours to run (primarily due to two ~40 minute parameter tuning steps; YMMV).

 Packages:
 - pandas